survivejs/webpack-book/manuscript/developing_with_webpack/05_linting.md

 };
 ```

-In addition we need to tell ESLint to skip linting *node_modules* and *build* directories by setting up ignore patterns:
+In addition, we need to tell ESLint to skip linting *node_modules* and *build* directories by setting up ignore patterns:

 **.eslintignore**